M,W,F,Sa 9-6, T/Th 9-7, Su 10-5

 After someone has chosen the right share size for them and we have received their first payment they will be on our email list.
 All major events are posted to all shareholders through email unless one doesn't have email.
 For more information, see our CSA Frequently Asked Questions below.

-We will be offering "add-ons" to our produce CSA for the third year.
+We will be offering "add-ons" to our produce CSA for the fourth year.
 You will have the option of adding an egg CSA and a bread CSA.
 Both of these products come directly to us from local farms and a bakery.
 Join now to reduce your food miles even more!

 The eggs are raised by our trusted Amish friends and business partners who have farms in southern Lancaster County.
 They are antibiotic-and hormone-free and guaranteed to be good.
 Once you've eaten their fresh eggs, you'll never go back to grocery store eggs again!

 The egg and bread shares are limited so register early!

 Here are reviews from some of our CSA customers: